pyamsoft/tetherfi/README.md

 **You want to share your Android's WiFi or Mobile Data**

 TetherFi can share your Android device's Internet connection with one or more non-connected devices.
+It is most useful for a device which has an Unlimited Mobile Data plan with your mobile carrier, or a strong unmetered WiFi connection.
+You do not need a Hotspot data plan to use TetherFi.

 **You have a Hotspot plan from your Mobile Carrier, but it has a data cap**